microsoft/vscode-docs/api/extension-guides/chat-tutorial.md

 ![Participant with a slash command](images/chat-tutorial/exercise-command.png)

 ## Next steps
 Congratulations!
-You have successfully created a Chat participant that can provide explanations and sample exercises for programming concepts.
+You have successfully created a chat participant that can provide explanations and sample exercises for programming concepts.
 You can further extend your participant by fine-tuning the prompts, adding more slash commands, or leveraging other APIs like the [Language Model API](/api/extension-guides/language-model.md).

 You can find the complete code for this tutorial in the [repo](https://github.com/olguzzar/code-tutor).
 TODO: update this link with where it will actually go